Adolio/Starling-Spatial-Deactivator/README.md

 deactivator.updateActiveArea(_activeAreaAABB);
 ```

-### - Find your right spatial element size
+### 3. Find your right spatial element size

+The size of a spatial element should cover the entire size of your game object to make sure that the game object doesn't become inactive too early or active too lately.
-The size of you element could be for instance a bit bigger than your game object bounds.
+If needed, the size of your spatial elements can be a bit bigger than your game objects bounds as well:

 ```
 _spatialElement.updateAABB(x - margin * 0.5, y - margin * 0.5, width + margin, height + margin);